 The Great Equalizer

-Behaving badly then results, with negative emotions such as envy, anxiety, depression, obesity, substance abuse, and other related disorders that are associated with a low self confidence.
+Behaving badly then results, with negative emotions such as envy, anxiety, depression, obesity, substance abuse, and other related disorders associated with a low self confidence.

 An Attack On Our Esteem

-Our self-esteem is tested on a daily basis, and unless one is stationed alone in the Arctic or the Amazon, or is a full fledged narcissist, it’s a common and unavoidable confrontation.
+Our self-esteem is tested on a daily basis.
+Unless one is stationed alone in the Arctic or the Amazon, or is a full fledged narcissist, it’s a common and unavoidable confrontation.

 What compounds this insecurity is social media such as Facebook.
-It’s found that the prolonged use of this platform can negatively impact ones self-esteem, women generally being influenced more than men.
+It’s found the prolonged use of this platform can negatively impact self-esteem, women generally being influenced more than men.

 To Manage Your Outlook